moonblade/Easter-egg-hunt-game/README.md

 # Easter egg hunt - Inspired by Ready Player One

+**Update**: Due to a third party interest, made the app single player without backend and put it up on github pages.
+You can see the [live version](https://moonblade.github.io/Easter-egg-hunt-game/#!/app/game) here

 **Update**: The app is no longer live.
 The mlab instance it was connected to for db went down and is no longer accessible.
 So took down the heroku app.
 I didn't have a db backup so the existing scoreboard information got wiped.
 Lesson learned.
 Take backup of your db and put that with your project.
 Not just the models for the backend.
 I figured I'd go ahead and deploy it again without the db, but apparently google has cors error on updating autorized domains.
 So figured was a good time to take it down.

 A [live version](https://dry-reaches-67526.herokuapp.com/) of the game is uploaded to heroku.
 Sign in and create an avatar to start playing.